 Limited lodging is available and can be reserved when registering before the deadline.

 *Participants may also register for the competition in person at the event.

 WHAT IS A HACKATHON ?
 A Hackathon is an event, typically presented as a competition to solve a posed problem, where the participants work together in teams over a short period of time, typically 24 hours.
 According to Hackathons Anonymous, "Hackathons provide a venue for self-expression and creativity through technology.
 People with technical backgrounds come together, form teams around a problem or idea, and collaboratively code a unique solution from scratch."

 The word "hackathon" is a portmanteau of the words "hack" and "marathon", where "hack" is used in the sense of exploratory programming, not its alternate meaning as a reference to computer crime. - Wikipedia

-THE COMPETITION: Saint Mary's College is hosting its 2nd Annual Data Science Hackathon, a competition for teams of college students (or recent graduates).
+THE COMPETITION: Saint Mary's College is hosting its 3rd Annual Data Science Hackathon, a competition for teams of college students (or recent graduates).
 Note that teams may not exceed 4 members.
 Cash* prizes will be awarded to the top teams of undergraduate students solving the data problem presented.
 This year the competition is centered around recommender systems.
 A recommender system is a model or algorithm that aims to predict an individual's rating or preference for some object.
 Using a portion of data collected about the preferences for a list of 200 movies and TV shows, competitors in the hackathon will work to create recommender systems that will then be tested for accuracy on the remaining portion of the data.
 A prime example of such a challenge is the Netflix Prize.
 This is a great opportunity to try solving data science problems while learning more about the field and the myriad opportunities for a data scientist.